Ostwald process header image

 4NH3(s) + 5O2(g) 4NO(g) + 6H2O(l)

-Nitrogen monoxide gas which is often called nitric oxide is a colourless gas that forms inside the combustion tube.
-However on exposure to air/oxygen nitrogen monoxide is immediately oxidised to form brown nitrogen dioxide gas.
+Nitrogen monoxide (NO) gas which is often called nitric oxide is a colourless gas that forms inside the combustion tube.
+However on exposure to air/oxygen the nitrogen monoxide gas is immediately oxidised to form reddish-brown gas nitrogen dioxide gas.

 nitrogen monoxide(g) + oxygen(g) nitrogen dioxide(g)